Otak-Otak Recipe (Malaysian Spiced Fish in Banana Leaves)

 Tips for Best Results

-Soften the banana leaves first: Briefly pass the leaves over heat or blanch them so they bend easily without cracking.
+Soften the banana leaves: Pass them over heat briefly so they bend without splitting.

 Variations and Substitutions

-If you want a different protein: Some versions use shrimp or a mix of fish and shrimp.
+For a different protein option: Some versions use shrimp or a mix of fish and shrimp.

 Prepared otak-otak ready to serve